We take great pride in providing an exceptional experience for teachers, students and families.

 Chris was born and raised in Michigan's Upper Peninsula, loving the outdoors and the friendly Midwesterners.
 She headed to the Chicagoland area after graduating from Northern Michigan University.
 She met and married a fellow Yooper and they raised two amazing adults.

-Chris joined Artsonia in 2016 working in Customer Service.
+Chris joined Artsonia in 2016 as a Help Team Member.
 Outside the office, Chris enjoys travelling, kayaking, hiking, boating, bonfires and eating salty snacks.

 Social Media / Help Team